groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/jpgviewoptions/jpgviewoptions/_index.md

 | --- | --- |
 | ArgumentNullException | Thrown when *createPageStream* is null. |
 | ArgumentNullException | Thrown when *releasePageStream* is null. |

-### Remarks

-For the code example, see the [documentation](https://docs.groupdocs.com/viewer/net/rendering-to-png-or-jpeg/#rendering-to-jpeg).

 ### See Also